Urban-Coalition/ArcCW_UC_Extras/README.md

 Features:
 -Glock .50 GI Conversion kit
--*URBAN RENEWAL REQUIRED* A Halo 2 magnum conversion for the Desert Eagle as a fun little joke attachment -*URBAN DECAY REQUIRED* .300 Blackout receiever for the Mini-14
+-URBAN RENEWAL REQUIRED A Halo 2 magnum conversion for the Desert Eagle as a fun little joke attachment -URBAN DECAY REQUIRED .300 Blackout receiever for the Mini-14